nandita16gupta/BigData_tech/README.md

 ## Kafka

-It is a general purpose **publish/subscribe messaging system** and is not jusst for hadoop .
+It is a general purpose **publish/subscribe messaging system** and is not just for hadoop .
 * Stores all incoming messages from publishers for soem period of time and publishes them to a stream of data called topic
 * Consumers subscribe to one or more topics and receive the data
 * Kafka cluster is in the center, producers generate data and push it into the cluster and consumer apps are also linked and read this data in real time.
 Connectors are plug in modules that connect a db to kafka cluster.
 Stream processors transform data as they come in.